Planning Your Eagle Leadership Service Project

 Filling out the Workbook

 The workbook is a fillable PDF file.
 Except for signatures, and drawings if hand drawn, all the information should be typed with a computer.
 If you do not have a computer, check with your Scoutmaster, Project Coach, or District Representative for assistance.
-The boxes do not expand (although the text will shrink to fit to some extent).
+The boxes expand as you type, so a small box can be expanded to many pages.
 In many cases you will need to add pages for instructions, drawings, pictures, and other information.
-Where you need more space, put a note in the box saying something like "See pages 9A-9C" and then insert the pages after page 9.
+Where you need more space, put a note in the box saying something like "See proposal pages 4A-4C" and then insert the pages after proposal page 4.

 Put your name on the front cover page.
 If you are using a slip-cover or view-binder notebook, you may want to put this page into the front cover of your binder.